rubyworks/history/demo/01_history.md

     history.releases[1].nickname.assert == 'Happy Days'

-And the last entry has it's changes listed before the description.
+The next to last entry has it's changes listed before the description.

     history.releases[3].header.assert == '== 0.9.0 / 2010-04-10'
     history.releases[3].notes.assert.index('description of the 0.9.0')
     history.releases[3].changes.assert.index('This is change 1')

+And the last entry has it's changes listed before the description.

+    history.releases[4].header.assert == '== 0.8.0 / 2010-02-10'
+    history.releases[4].notes.assert.index('description of the 0.8.0')
+    history.releases[4].changes.assert.index('This is change 1')

 The history parser is farily simplistic, but it is flexibile enough to parse the most common HISTORY file formats.